ChinChangYang/chinchangyang.github.io/_posts/2022-08-11-katago-coreml.markdown

 date:   2022-08-11 00:09:00 +0800
 categories: github katago coreml apple m1 arm64
 ---

+This post introduces how to convert a KataGo network to a Core ML model.

 # Convert a Katago network to a Core ML model
 Borrow an Intel-based Macbook, and install Tensorflow 1.5.
 Then, follow this [gist](https://gist.github.com/ChinChangYang/5e9d7ff5900f7be8af0f226689e84e7a) to convert a Katago network.
 # Generate an Xcode project from KataGo